Zeinaaaa/Midterm/README.md

 - Confirmation animation using HTML and CSS on the confirm page

- -Rainbow gradient progress bar for order tracking
+- Rainbow gradient progress bar for order tracking

--Users can see their order history.
+- Users can see their order history.

--Users can clear their cart as well as cancel their order and receive confirmation.
+- Users can clear their cart as well as cancel their order and receive confirmation.

 - ### Improvements